kaltura/player-sdk-native-ios/README.md

 Player SDK Native iOS
 =================

 > **Note: A new version of the Kaltura Player SDK (V3) will be available for beta very soon.
-The new SDK will be fully native and will introduce significant performance improvements.
+The new SDK is fully native and introduces significant performance improvements.**

-If you are planning to begin a new project based on the SDK, you may want to wait for the new version.**
+> If you are planning to begin a new project based on the SDK, you may want to wait for the new version.

 The Kaltura player-sdk-native component enables embedding the [kaltura player](http://player.kaltura.com) into native environments.
 This enables the full HTML5 player platform, without limitations of HTML5 video tag API in iOS platforms.
 Currently, for iOS this enables:
 * Inline playback with HTML controls ( disable controls during ads etc. )